dalenewman/Cfg-NET/Articles/Autofac.md

 the composition root.

-Unfortunately, the constructor is more complicated, but it necessary to maintain a loose coupling between `Database` and it's `IReader` implementation.
+Unfortunately, the constructor is more complicated, but it necessary to maintain a loose coupling between `DatabaseAdmin` and it's `IReader` implementation.

-Just in case it's not clear; loose coupling makes our code more flexible (aka composable), which is desirable for software since requirements are likely to change.
+This loose coupling makes our code more flexible (aka composable), which is desirable for software since requirements are likely to change.

 In this example, `FileReader` has no dependencies of it's own.
-The next example demonstrates using a reader with dependencies.
+The next example demonstrates using a reader with it's own dependencies.

 ### An IReader with Dependencies